TIC-80: Cartridges

 The TIC-80 is capable of storing and loading back serialized dumps of memory regions using so called cartridges, another 80's metaphor.
 Unlike the original ones, which were actual physical objects, the TIC-80 cartridges are just files in .tic format.
 These can be created by typing "save filename.tic" on the console, and loaded back by typing "load filename.tic".
 Furthermore TIC-80 comes with a built-in cartridge browser, called "SURF" (see below).
 Free and Open Source tools to convert PICO-8 cartridges to TIC-80 cartridges exists, but they aren't perfect.

-To push the metaphor one step further, this serialized memory dump can be embedded in a PNG picture (resembling a real physical cartridge) using steganography.
-However this isn't practical, because its storage capacity very limited (256 x 256 pixels, each 4 channels, and with 3 bits of data per channel, that's 256 * 256 * 4 * 3 bits / 8 = 98,304 bytes in total, although the memory dump is zlib compressed).
-Therefore you can find cartridges in the .tic format more often on the net, because .tic doesn't have such storage limitation.
+To push the metaphor one step further, this serialized memory dump can be embedded in a PNG picture (resembling a real physical cartridge).
+Initially, steganography was used for this; however, this imposed a hard size limit of 96KiB and was vulnerable to unintentional corruption by image editing tools.
+Recent versions instead store the cartridge data in a caRt ancillary chunk which is unaffected by image editing operations and can store much more data.

 Color palettes

 Playing and sharing games

-TIC-80 runs on major operating systems including Windows, Linux 32 and 64 bit, Mac OS X, and Android, and can be compiled from source code for other platforms such as Raspberry Pi.
+TIC-80 runs on major operating systems including Windows, x86 Linux 32 and 64 bit, Mac OS X, and Android, and can be compiled from source code for other platforms such as Raspberry Pi.
 "Tic" cartridge files, containing playable versions of the game, are generated using the integrated development tools.
 There is a large and growing catalog of community-made games available through the TIC-80 web site.

 The TIC-80 console has been featured in demo parties such as Outline 2022 in the Netherlands; Lovebyte 2021 online; and a 2018 LINE Fukuoka hackathon in Japan.